voborgus/lmru--tech/README.md

 The main reason for this site is to have all common technical agreements in a written form in the central place [tech.leroymerlin.ru](https://tech.leroymerlin.ru/).

-## Signing process

-To emphasize agreement and active involvement in the process, we came up with a signature process.

-**At the bottom of this page, you find the list of supporters of values.
-All signatories participated in the maintenance of values and fully agree with all listed points.**

-Open the pull request and add your name only if you share the values described on the portal.

 ## Contributing

 All content crafted manually by the group of enthusiasts.